top of page

 The cases of dystopia and stories with an alternate reality are intriguing.
 They are labeled as sci-fi even when there is no science involved.
 Why?
 What makes 1984 or The Man in High Castle science fiction?

-To sort this out, we have to stop being analytical and start being practical.
+To sort this out, we must stop being analytical and start being practical.
 What is the purpose of defining a genre?
 The answer is simple: marketing.

 Stories with an alien civilization, first contact, space operas, time machines share a fan base with dystopian and alternate-reality novels.
-Let's look at the genre from its practicality as a marketing strategy to identify a book's audience.
-It makes sense to pile all of those in the same label.
-And, even though I made this noble effort to explain what science fiction means to me, the market gives the final answer.
+Looking at the genre from its practicality as a marketing strategy to identify a book’s audience, it makes sense to pile all of those in the same label.
+And even though I made this noble effort to explain what science fiction means to me, the market is the one who gives the final answer.

 One good example of how this works is the rise of a new genre in the cinema business: superhero movies.
 Films like Batman or Iron Man technically qualify as sci-fi, but their audience is distinct from the general fans of movies like Arrival or Interstellar (although they may overlap in a subgroup).
 Thus, if you sell them as science fiction, you will miss the target and attract the wrong crowd to watch them—a terrible idea.